-The details of this year's Annual General Meeting, including the proposed resolutions and information on the deadlines for proxy appointments, can be found on pages 65 and 67.
-Shareholders who hold shares in their own name on the main register will be provided with a Form of Proxy and there are also special arrangements for holders of shares through the Aberdeen Standard Investments Share Plan, Individual Savings Account and
+As a consequence of Covid-19 and the uncertainty regarding government policy on group meetings, shareholders are being encouraged to submit their votes by proxy ahead of the meeting.
+It is intended that the meeting will be open to all shareholders, but in the event that access has to be restricted to the minimum number of people necessary for it to be quorate, this will ensure your votes are counted.
+The details of this year's AGM, including the proposed resolutions and information on the deadlines for proxy appointments, can be found on pages 68 to 71.
+Shareholders who hold shares in their own name on the main register will be provided with a Form of Proxy and there are also special arrangements for holders of shares through the abrdn Investment Trusts Share

-Investment Plan for Children who are provided with a Form of Direction.
-If you hold shares through a share platform or other nominee, the Board would encourage you to contact these organisations directly as soon as possible to arrange for you to attend and/or vote at the Annual General Meeting.
-The resolutions relating to the renewal of the Directors' authorities to issue and buy back shares are explained in more detail below.
+Plan, Individual Savings Account and Investment Plan for Children who are provided with a Form of Direction.
+If you hold shares through a share platform or other nominee, the Board would encourage you to contact these organisations directly as soon as possible to arrange for you to vote at the AGM.
+The resolutions relating to the renewal of the Directors' authorities to issue and buy back shares, new Articles and update to the Investment Policy are explained in more detail below.